-Save on interest charges and pay off your original debt sooner.
+Save on interest and pay off your debt sooner.

-If you’ve overdrawn on your credit card and are struggling to repay your debt, a balance transfer with an introductory 0% interest rate could help you pay off your debt faster.
-Read this guide to find out what happens when you overdraw on your credit card and how a balance transfer could help you get your finances under control.
+Expenses can pile up, and if you don’t watch your balance you may reach your credit limit.
+If you’ve overdrawn your credit card and are struggling to repay your debt, a balance transfer with a low or 0% introductory interest rate could help you pay off your debt faster.

-Going over your credit limit can have unpleasant consequences.
-This can vary between cards and providers, but some of the common outcomes include:
+Going over your credit limit can have unpleasant consequences that vary between cards and providers.
+Some of the common outcomes include:

 - Overlimit fees.

 Typically, your card provider may charge you an overlimit fee when you go beyond your credit card limit.
 This is often a flat fee for the statement period, although some lenders may impose the same fee for each transaction exceeding your limit.
-Following the 2009 credit card reforms, banks must disclose this fee in your contract and you have the right to opt out of the option to exceed your credit limit whenever you like.
-Opting out, however, will result in your transactions being declined.
+Following the 2009 credit card reforms, banks must disclose this fee in your contract and you have the right to opt out of the option to exceed your credit limit.
+Doing so will cause over-limit transactions to be declined.

 - Declined transactions.

-If you choose to not have the option to exceed your credit limit, your card will be declined once its credit limit is exceeded.
-Any direct debits or automatic payments that come through during this time will also be declined, which may result in late payment fees by your service provider or cancellation of services, like if your electric bill’s payment is denied.
+If you choose not to have the option to exceed your credit limit, your card will be declined if a transaction exceeds your credit limit.
+Any direct debits or automatic payments that come through during this time will also be declined, which may result in late payment fees by your service provider or cancellation of services.

 - Interest charges.